Ochoa Syndrome Overview

 This condition is inherited in an autosomal recessive pattern, which means both copies of the gene in each cell have mutations.
 The parents of an individual with an autosomal recessive condition each carry one copy of the mutated gene, but they typically do not show signs and symptoms of the condition.

-Neil Roberts is in United Kingdom.
-Roberts is rated as an Elite expert by MediFind in the treatment of Ochoa Syndrome.
-He is also highly rated in 1 other condition, according to our data.
-His top areas of expertise are Ochoa Syndrome, Neurogenic Bladder, Prune Belly Syndrome, and Autonomic Neuropathy.
+Neil Roberts practices in Manchester, United Kingdom.
+Mr. Roberts is rated as an Elite expert by MediFind in the treatment of Ochoa Syndrome.
+His top areas of expertise are Ochoa Syndrome, Neurogenic Bladder, Zellweger Syndrome, and Prune Belly Syndrome.

-Helen Stuart is in Manchester, United Kingdom.
-Stuart is rated as an Elite expert by MediFind in the treatment of Ochoa Syndrome.
-She is also highly rated in 2 other conditions, according to our data.
-Her top areas of expertise are Ochoa Syndrome, Prune Belly Syndrome, Neurogenic Bladder, and Bladder Outlet Obstruction.
+Adrian Woolf practices in Manchester, United Kingdom.
+Mr. Woolf is rated as an Elite expert by MediFind in the treatment of Ochoa Syndrome.
+His top areas of expertise are Ochoa Syndrome, Prune Belly Syndrome, Fraser Syndrome, Exstrophy of the Bladder, and Reconstructive Urology Surgery.